 NN Leven applies the yield curve as published by EIOPA for the calculation of the technical provisions under Solvency II.
 In line with Solvency II regulations, this yield curve includes a Volatility adjustment component.
-As at 31 December 2020, the level of the VOLA for the Euro currency was 7 bps (31 December 2019: 7 bps).
-The application of the VOLA resulted in a reduction of EUR 1,089 million in technical provisions, contributing EUR 853 million (after tax) to Basic own funds and Eligible Own Funds as at 31 December 2020.
+As at 31 December 2021, the level of the volatility adjustment for the Euro currency was 3 bps (31 December 2020: 7 bps).
+The application of the volatility adjustment resulted in a reduction of EUR 428 million in technical provisions, contributing EUR 319 million (after tax) to Basic own funds and Eligible Own Funds as at 31 December 2021.

-In the calculation of the SCR, NN Leven assumes no change to the VOLA after a shock-event, but reflects the illiquidity of liabilities in the asset shocks to ensure appropriate solvency capital requirements.
-This VOLA approach is approved by DNB, in particular to ensure appropriate risk incentives on asset allocation decisions.
+In the calculation of the SCR, NN Leven assumes no change to the volatility adjustment after a shock-event, but reflects the illiquidity of liabilities in the asset shocks to ensure appropriate solvency capital requirements.
+This volatility adjustment approach is approved by DNB, in particular to ensure appropriate risk incentives on asset allocation decisions.
 NN Leven also shocks all government bonds and its mortgage portfolio in the calculation of spread risk capital requirements.
-Under the Standard Formula no capital is required to be held against spread risk arising from these assets, whereas under the Partial Internal Model substantial capital is held against these risks.
+Under the Standard Formula no capital is required to be held against spread risk arising from these assets, whereas under the Partial Internal Model substantial capital is held against these risks. volatility adjustment

-The Partial Internal Model of NN Leven is an integrated model of which the current approach of reflecting the illiquidity of the liabilities in the asset shocks is an integral part.
-If the VOLA would be excluded from the SCR calculation, spreads on government bonds and mortgages would, in the opinion of NN Leven, need to be adjusted accordingly.
-However, for the completion of QRT S.22.01.21 'Impact of long term guarantees and transitional measures' in the Appendix, NN Leven is required to reflect only the impact of excluding the VOLA from Eligible Own Funds and the SCR, without adjusting the asset shocks.
+The Partial Internal Model of NN Leven is an integrated model in which the current approach of reflecting the illiquidity of the liabilities in the asset shocks is an integral part.
+If the volatility adjustment would be excluded from the SCR calculation, spreads on government bonds and mortgages would, in the opinion of NN Leven, need to be adjusted accordingly.
+However, for the completion of QRT S.22.01.21 'Impact of long term guarantees and transitional measures' in the Appendix, NN Leven is required to reflect only the impact of excluding the volatility adjustment from Eligible Own Funds and the SCR, without adjusting the asset shocks.

-The impact of removing the VOLA from Own Funds remained broadly stable in 2020 versus 2019 as the level of the VOLA in the yield curve as published by EIOPA remained unchanged at a level of 7 bps from 31 December 2019 to 31 December 2020.
-During the year of 2020, the VOLA spiked to 46 bps reflecting Covid-19 related market turbulences, and gradually decreased back to the 7 bps level by the end of the year.
+The impact of removing the volatility adjustment from Own Funds decreased in 2021 versus 2020 as the level of the volatility adjustment in the yield curve as published by EIOPA has decreased from 7 bps per 31 December 2020 to 3 bps per 31 December 2021.
+During the year of 2021, the volatility adjustment was stable and gradually decreased to the 3 bps level by the end of the year.